 Mansory walkways, pavers, stepping stones, and concrete sidewalks can look aged and weathered when algae, mold, and moss grow on them.
 These areas ugly look will prompt the inquisition about how to get rid of moss on patio pavers, walkways, driveways, and other areas around your home where you don’t want to nurture any living plant.

 Aside from giving your home an ugly look, this plant is slippery in nature, making your outdoor area dangerous to use.
-These plants also produce spores that are dangerous to the health.
-Furthermore, these plant attracts bugs, worms, and other annoying insects.
+Also produce spores that are dangerous to the health and attract bugs, worms, and other annoying insects.

 For this reason, removing weeds and moss from your pavers will not only restore the amazing look of your outdoor but also clear the area of toxic compounds that are being released from this plant.